-2. Knob Creek
+5. Knob Creek

-The Jim Beam distillery produces many different brands, including its eponymous white label bottle, one of the best-selling bourbons in the world.
+The Jim Beam distillery produces many different brands, including its eponymous white label bottle, one of the best-selling cheap bourbons in the world.
 The distillery also has a Small Batch collection, created by legendary master distiller Booker Noe in the early ‘90s.
 The lineup includes Basil Hayden’s, Booker’s, Baker’s and Knob Creek.
 The latter is arguably the best of the bunch, a collection of bourbon and rye whiskey that is consistently tasty and dependable in a world of countless new brands.

-3. Four Roses
+6. Four Roses

 Four Roses stands out from the pack because of the distillery’s use of 10 different recipes to make its bourbon.
 The distillery uses two mash bills combined with five different yeast strains, resulting in 10 different styles of bourbon to blend and marry into its various products.
 The core release, commonly referred to as “Yellow Label” even though the color has changed to a light tan, uses all 10 recipes and is an excellent budget bourbon for sipping or mixing.
 Small Batch, on the other hand, uses just four of the recipes, Small Batch Select uses six and ups the proof to 104, and the Single Barrel bottlings each are made using just one recipe.
 Bourbon nerds would enjoy trying all of these bottles as a side-by-side comparison to really see how the recipes differ from each other on their own and in a variety of combinations.

-4. Wild Turkey 101
+7. Wild Turkey 101

 Wild Turkey 101 is one of the best deals in bourbon you can find, a high-proof, high-rye bourbon that hits the sweet spot in terms of age, flavor and ABV.
 This is no-frills, just a classic whiskey that you can sip on or mix with.
 There’s an 81-proof version available, but really just stick with the 101 for the full experience of spice, vanilla and candied fruit that make it so good.